 - business chequing and savings accounts, in both Canadian and foreign dollar denominations

 - coaching podcasts, booklets and seminars

 Banks work closely with entrepreneurs to provide a range of long-term financing and short-term, day-to-day lending options:

 Loan approval rates are high.
 According to Statistics Canada’s Survey on Financing and Growth of Small and Medium Enterprises – 89 per cent of SMEs in Canada that applied for a loan from a financial institution were approved.1

 Supporting Women Entrepreneurs

-- Debt financing is not an obstacle for women entrepreneurs – only 10 per cent of female-owned SMEs cited obtaining financing as a major obstacle to external obstacle to growth.
+- Debt financing is not an obstacle for women entrepreneurs – only seven per cent of female-owned SMEs cited obtaining financing as a major obstacle to external obstacle to growth.